Social Engineering Scams Protection - Use Cases - XTN Cognitive Security

 Market Overview

 In the last year, there has been a significant increase in Social Engineering Scams attacks that focus on Authorized Push Payment (APP) Fraud.
-Criminals have become more sophisticated in their methods and are using various social engineering tactics to trick victims into making fraudulent payments.
+Criminals have become more sophisticated in their methods and are using various social engineering tactics to trick victims into divulging personal information that can then be used to facilitate fraudulent payments.
 This has led to a growing concern about the security of digital services and the need to protect against this type of threat.
 It is crucial for businesses to implement effective measures to prevent Authorized Push Payments fraud and ensure the safety of their digital services.

 What is it?